alecramsay/pg/docs/_pages/background.markdown

-intuition that the essence of redistricting can be thought of as the rubber band-like stretching of the boundaries of root districts to achieve a mix of policy goals, e.g., partisan fairness, competitiveness, etc. In other words, redistricting plans are fundamentally informed by the context of a state\'s population geography.
+intuition that the essence of redistricting can be thought of as the rubber band-like stretching of the boundaries of root districts to achieve a mix of policy goals, e.g., partisan fairness, competitiveness, etc. In other words, redistricting **plans** are fundamentally informed by the context of a state\'s population geography.
 Perhaps implicitly, one effectively has to start with the root districts and modify their boundaries.

 **Concept**

-We define the **root map** for a state that characterizes the population geography of a state as the districts of a valid map.
-Since it only depends on total census population by precinct, it is the *least information* map -- all other maps incorporate more information into their district boundaries.
+We define the root map for a state that characterizes the population geography of a state as the districts of a valid map.
+Since it only depends on total population by **precinct**, it is the *least information* map -- all other maps incorporate more information into their district boundaries.
 We generate an approximate root map for a state, using Balzer's \[capacity-constrained Voronoi tessellations\](TODO: need a link).\[\^3\]